Menora v. Illinois High School Association: Free Exercise Clause

 However, the Sherbert test leaves open several questions, like whether and how rigorously to question the sincerity of a plaintiff's beliefs, or whether factual evidence should be required to demonstrate that a law actually succeeds at furthering the government's interest.
-Lower courts split on how to handle those questions, creating an inconsistent overall approach.
-Some people, interested in alternatives to the Sherbert test, argued for adapting a method developed by Professor Brainerd Currie for other areas of law, intended to resolve conflicts of laws.
-Called the "false conflict" approach, Currie advocated for trying to resolve conflicts of laws by rigorously defining the purposes and interests behind each law; in some cases, Currie argued, laying out the competing interests might reveal that there actually is no conflict between them, or that an approach can be found that easily satisfies both.
-Some have argued for extending this approach to Free Exercise cases.
+Lower courts split on how to handle those questions, causing inconsistent approaches across different courts.
+Some people, interested in alternatives to the Sherbert test, argued for adapting a method developed by law professor Brainerd Currie for other areas of law, intended to resolve conflicts of laws.
+Called the false conflict approach, Currie advocated for trying to resolve conflicts of laws by rigorously defining the purposes and interests behind each law; in some cases, Currie argued, laying out the competing interests might reveal that there actually is no conflict between them, or that an approach can be found that easily satisfies both.
+Some legal scholars, one of whom published a note in the Yale Law Journal, have argued for extending this approach to Free Exercise cases.